kyma-project/kyma/docs/tutorials/tut-send-event-without-kyma-app.md

   protocol: ""
   protocolsettings: {}
   sink: http://myservice.mynamespace.svc.cluster.local

 ```

+4. Select the event type and version that you want to use for your Function and select **Save** to confirm changes.

+The message appears on the UI confirming that the Event Subscription was successfully created, and you will see it in the **Event Subscriptions** section in your Function.

-2. On the publisher side, include the exact same Application name in the `type` field, like in this example:
+5. On the event publisher's side, include the exact same Application name in the `type` field, like in this example:

 ```yaml
 curl -k -i \